brenmcnamara/Portfolio/ML-Job-Manager/Worker-Directives.md

   requesting worker of the routine.
 It is used within the requesting worker to resolve the routine execution.

+- routineID: The [routine id](./Routine-ID.md) of the routine that failed.

-- error: A string description of the error.
+- errorMessage: A string description of the error.